manoharan-lab/holopy/docs/source/users/scatterers.rst

       New scatterer rotated about its center according to :ref:`HoloPy rotation conventions<rotations>`

-There are two specific composite scatterer classes for working with collections of spheres that have additional functionality:
+Although you can add any scatterer to a :class:`.Scatterers` object, HoloPy cannot yet calculate holograms from a :class:`.Scatterers` object consisting of non-spherical particles.
+However, you can calculate holograms of collections of spheres using the two specific composite scatterer classes below, which have additional functionality:

 :class:`.Spheres`
     A collection of spherical scatterers, with the following properties: